justinpyvis/BrekkyWrap/content/newsletter/a-lot-can-happen-in-two-months.md

   </tr>\r

   <!-- END COVID CARD -->"
-featureimg: /images/oecd-inflation-projections-dec-21.png
-body2: |-
-  **Subjet one**: test test test test test test test test

-  **Subjet two**: test test test test test test test test

-  **Subjet three**: test test test test test test test test

-  **Subjet four**: test test test test test test test test
 ---
 The RBA did what everyone expected yesterday – [nothing](https://www.rba.gov.au/media-releases/2021/mr-21-29.html) – as it departs for a two-month holiday before meeting again in February.
 At that point it will "consider the **bond purchase program**", given that by mid-Feb it "will hold a total of $350 billion of bonds issued by the Australian government and the states and territories" (for those who like to keep count, that's around 30% of the total on issue).

 A lot can happen in two months.

 None of the lingering **inflationary pressures** went away when Omicron distracted everyone and even the humble urea has been caught up in the wave – yes, the stuff from urine used in fertilizers and to reduce emissions in diesel engines (it can also be synthesised from natural gas) – reaching prices not seen for over a decade, rising [as much as tenfold](https://www.nytimes.com/2021/12/06/business/urea-fertilizer-food-prices.html) just last month.

 These things tend to cascade, too.
 If urea gets [more expensive](https://blogs.worldbank.org/opendata/soaring-fertilizer-prices-add-inflationary-pressures-and-food-security-concerns), **food prices will rise** from their already [decade-high](https://www.fao.org/worldfoodsituation/foodpricesindex/en/) levels, potentially causing far more serious problems for the world than Omicron.